Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Introduction

 \section{Introduction}

 Billiard dynamics studies the behavior of a point particle which moves freely on some domain and undergoes elastic reflections upon collision with the domain boundary.
-In this article we consider the class of domains obtained by removing from the plane a number $m \geq 3$ of strictly convex compact sets with analytic boundary.
+In this article we consider the class of domains obtained by removing from the plane a number $m \geq 3$ of strongly convex\footnote{ A set is strongly convex if its boundary has strictly positive curvature.} compact sets with analytic boundary.
 Systems of this type were first considered in~\cite{GR}, where the authors studied the classical scattering of a point particle from three circular disks on the plane.
-Strict convexity of the obstacles implies that the corresponding billiard dynamics enjoys strong hyperbolicity properties.
-Hyperbolicity, together with a standard non-eclipse condition (see Section~\ref{sec prelim}), allows to encode the dynamics of non-escaping trajectories as a subshift of finite type on $m$ symbols (see, e.g.~\cite{Mor} or~\cite[Section 2.2]{PS2}).
+Strong convexity of the obstacles allows to construct stable and unstable cones for the billiard map, hence implies that the corresponding billiard dynamics enjoys strong hyperbolicity properties, see \eg~\cite[Section 4.4]{CM}, \cite{Sin,W1,W2}.
+Hyperbolicity, together with a standard non-eclipse condition (see Section~\ref{sec prelim}), allows to encode the dynamics of non-escaping trajectories as a subshift of finite type on $m$ symbols (see \eg~\cite{Mor} or~\cite[Section 2.2]{PS2}).
 This observation provides, in particular, a natural marking of each periodic orbit with the associated encoding.
 The \textit{Marked Length Spectrum} is then defined as the set of all lengths of periodic orbits together with their marking (see Definition~\ref{def:mls}).

 Two domains that have the same Marked Length Spectrum are said to be \emph{marked-length-isospectral}.
 For instance, two isometric domains are necessarily isospectral.
 On the other hand, it is a fascinating problem to characterize marked-length-isospectral billiards modulo isometries.
 We refer to this problem as the \emph{dynamical inverse spectral problem}.